 Tangerine Cafe Side Dishes

-The Tangerine Cafe in the Morocco Pavilion in Epcot Worldshowcase is an excellent find for inexpensive small snacks at just $1.99 each.
+The Tangerine Cafe in the Morocco Pavilion in Epcot World Showcase is an excellent find for inexpensive small snacks at just $2.99 each.
 Yes the portions are small but it can be all you need to get you around World Showcase for a few more hours!
-Sample the Tabouleh, Marinated Olives, Lentil Salad and Tangierine Couscous Salad.
-A little out of the ordinary but a healthy and vegetarian snack alternative for those guests looking for something a bit different.
+Sample the Tabouleh, Marinated Olives, Lentil Salad and Tangerine Couscous Salad.
+A little out of the ordinary, but a healthy and vegetarian snack alternative for those guests looking for something a bit different.

 Not sure if you can call something with quite so many calories a snack but perhaps you can share it to get rid of the guilt!
 The Funnel Cakes served at the Funnel Cake Kiosk in The American Adventure at Epcot’s World Showcase are always very popular, and very tempting.
-The basic Funnel Cake is priced at $6 and is served with sugar.
-Add vanilla ice cream for $2.25, chocolate sauce for $1, or fruit for $2.
+The basic Funnel Cake is priced at $7 and is served with sugar.
+Add vanilla ice cream for $2.50, chocolate sauce for $1.25.
+If you want to ultimate have absolutely everything Cookies n’ Cream Funnel Cake which has sugar, vanilla ice cream, crushed cookies and chocolate sauce this is $11.50.
+At $7 the Funnel Cake with sugar is one of the best uses of the Disney Dining snack credit.
+The other funnel cakes are not included in the snack credit.

 There are so many snacks to choose from at Disney World it is so difficult to choose.
 Which are your favorites?
 Leave me a Comment about your favorite Disney World snacks.